-The parotid is the largest of three paired major salivary glands and resides just anterior and inferior to the ear.
-Along with the submandibular and sublingual glands, which are the two other paired major glands, they produce and secrete saliva into the oral cavity.
+The parotid is the largest of three paired major salivary glands and is located just anterior and inferior to the ear.
+Along with the submandibular and sublingual glands, the two other paired major salivary glands, they produce and secrete saliva into the oral cavity.

 The parotid gland may also develop tumors or neoplasms.
 These typically present as a painless neck lump located over the angle of the jaw or just under the earlobe.
 Tumors may also arise from the submandibular and sublingual glands (located below the jaw-line and under the tongue respectively), but these are less common than those of the parotid gland.

 Evaluation of a parotid tumor usually requires a diagnostic scan, either a CT or MRI, and a fine needle aspiration biopsy (FNAB).
 These investigations provide us with a good assessment of whether the tumors are likely benign or malignant with about an 80 – 90% accuracy.
-While the majority of parotid tumors, between 75 – 80% of them are benign, a fairly high proportion of them, about 20 - 25% may be cancerous.
-For this reason, in addition to the fact that benign tumors will continue to grow, and a small fraction of them may turn cancerous over many years, most parotid tumors are recommended surgery.
+While the majority of parotid tumors, between 75 – 80% of them are benign, 40 - 50% of submandibular gland tumors are malignant.
+For this reason, in addition to the fact that benign tumors will continue to grow over time and a small fraction of them can turn cancerous over many years, most parotid and submandibular tumors are recommended surgery.

 The most common surgical procedure for removal of a parotid tumor is a SUPERFICIAL PAROTIDECTOMY, so called because it removes the entire superficial lobe of the parotid gland with the tumor complete.